happypandax/happypandax/docs/source/plugin.rst

 ----------------------------------------

 - Plugins are written in ``Python 3``
-- All plugins are placed in their own folder under the folder named ``plugins``
+- All plugins are placed in their own folder in the folder named ``plugins``

 .. todo::
 	specify python version